 My name is Lauren and I'm the creator of Maritime Glutton.
-I'm a 23 year old business student at the University of New Brunswick.
-I'm majoring in Accounting with a minor in Psychology.
-I also work full time as a retail associate in sales.
-In my spare time I garden, read cookbooks and spend time with my Golden Retriever Rosie and boyfriend Josh.
+I'm a 26 year old business student at the University of New Brunswick.
+I'm majored in Accounting with a minor in Psychology.
+I do freelance photography to help fund my education and I also work for Tourism New Brunswick as a SEO & Web Content Strategist.
+In my spare time, you can find me testing recipes, taking photos, going hiking or spending time with my friends and my favourite golden retriever Rosie.

 Once the food is purchased, I aim to create as little food waste as possible.
-Maritime Glutton is conscious about food waste and has many articles that create a plan on avoiding food waste and finding ways to use regularly wasted components of food.
+Maritime Glutton is conscious about food waste and has many articles that create a plan on avoiding food waste and finding ways to use parts of food that are normally thrown out.

 The last value of Maritime Glutton is that you should be able to enjoy delicious food no matter your budget.
-Although we often indulge in specialty ingredients, we understand that money can be tight for families.
-This shouldn't get in the way of eating delicious food.
+Although we often indulge in specialty ingredients, I understand that money can be tight for families and acknowledge how lucky we are to not deal with food insecurity.
+Budget shouldn't get in the way of eating delicious food.
 As this blog started during the worldwide COVID-19 pandemic in the summer of 2020, I understand how money can be tight and believe that you can still create amazing food with either few ingredients or little money (or both).
-Maritime Glutton has lots of recipes that are budget friendly.
-We try to add a price breakdown when possible using prices from stores in New Brunswick, Canada.